Azure/azure-pixel-tracker/Personalized Offers in Online Retail Guide/README.md

  Use the [manual](https://github.com/Azure/cortana-intelligence-personalized-offers/tree/master/Manual%20Deployment%20Guide) or automated deployment guide to launch the Personalized Offers solution into your Azure subscription.

 Once completed follow the steps here to tie together the two solutions.

-# 1. Azure Stream Analytics Jobs

-### Input configuration for the Stream Analytics jobs:
+### 1. Click *Inputs* on the left to open the Inputs Blade
 -	Navigate to ***portal.azure.com*** and login in to your account.
 -	On the left tab click ***Resource Groups***
 -	Click on the resource group we created earlier ***personaloffers_resourcegroup***